Important Chemical Components:

 One of the most effective occlusive ingredients

 Requires repeated applications

 Inert, so it confers no biologic activity Greasy

 The use of petrolatum dates back to its discovery in 1872 by Robert A. Chesebrough.4 The cosmetic use of mineral oil followed shortly thereafter, incorporated in such agents since the 1880s, and remains one of the most frequently used oils in skin care formulations.2 A notable study in the more recent history of mineral oil showed, in 1989, that an emulsion containing mineral oil was more effective than various linoleic acid emulsions in reducing skin vapor loss in volunteers who received topical applications of sodium lauryl sulfate solution.5

 Mineral oil is a byproduct of the process of converting petroleum to gasoline.
 Petroleum itself is composed of fossil plankton and algae-derived substances largely made up of hydrocarbons.1 It is refined using solvents and other methods to produce mineral oil.
 Refined mineral oil is composed of two hydrocarbon types: paraffinics, which are branched-chain alkanes, and naphthenics, which are alkanes containing one or more saturated cyclic structures.1 The ratio of paraffinics to naphthenics and their respective molecular weight determines the physical properties of the resulting oil.
 Mineral oils are classified by their viscosities.
 “Light” mineral oil has low viscosity.
 “Heavy” mineral oil has a high viscosity.

 Mineral oil is known to have strong occlusive properties, and is one of the best occlusive ingredients known (second to petrolatum).
-It is able to form a tight barrier that prevents the passage of other molecules ...
+It is able to form a tight barrier that prevents the passage of ...